-- Health tests For a service or role for which monitoring is provided, you can enable and disable selected health tests and events, configure how those health tests factor into the overall health of the service, and modify thresholds for the status of certain health tests.
-For hosts you can disable or enable selected health tests, modify thresholds, and enable or disable health alerts. - Free space For hosts, you can set threshold-based monitoring of free space in the various directories on the hosts Cloudera Manager monitors. - Activities For MapReduce, YARN, and Impala services, you can configure aspects of how Cloudera Manager monitors activities, applications, and queries. - Alerts For all roles you can configure health alerts and configuration change alerts.
-You can also configure some service specific alerts and how alerts are delivered. - Log events For all roles you can configure logging thresholds, log directories, log event capture, when log messages become events, and when to generate log alerts. - Monitoring roles For the Cloudera Management Service you can configure monitoring settings for the monitoring roles themselves-enable and disable health tests on the monitoring processes as well as configuring some general settings related to events and alerts (specifically with the Event Server and Alert Publisher).
-Each of the Cloudera Management Service roles has its own parameters that can be modified to specify how much data is retained by that service.
+• For a service or role for which monitoring is provided, you can enable and disable selected health tests and events, configure how those health tests factor into the overall health of the service, and modify thresholds for the status of certain health tests.
+Cloudera Manager supports this type of monitoring configuration for HDFS, MapReduce,

+YARN, HBase, Impala, ZooKeeper, and Flume.
+For hosts you can disable or enable selected health tests, modify thresholds, and enable or disable health alerts.

+- For hosts, you can set threshold-based monitoring of free space in the various directories on the hosts Cloudera Manager monitors. - For MapReduce, YARN, and Impala services, you can configure aspects of how Cloudera Manager monitors activities, applications, and queries. - For the Cloudera Management Service you can configure monitoring settings for the monitoring roles-enable and disable health tests on the monitoring processes as well as configuring some general settings related to events and alerts (specifically with the Event Server and Alert Publisher).
+Each of the Cloudera Management Service roles has its own parameters that can be modified in order to specify how much data is retained by that service.
 For some monitoring functions, the amount of retained data can grow very large, so it may become necessary to adjust the limits.